 Forestry in New Zealand

-New Zealand is a small player in the international forestry industry, contributing only 1.1% of the world's total supply of industrial wood and 1.3% of the world's trade in forest products.
+New Zealand contributes 1.1% of the world's total supply of industrial wood and 1.3% of the world's trade in forest products.

-However, forestry is a significant industry in New Zealand.
-It contributes
+Forestry is a significant industry in New Zealand.
+It contributes:

-- an annual gross income of around $5 billion
+- an annual export revenue of around $6.8 billion

 Exotic plantation forests form the base

 The industry is based around sustainably managed exotic plantation forests, covering 1.69 million hectares – about 7% – of New Zealand's land area.
 Radiata pine (Pinus radiata) makes up 90% of the exotic plantation area, with Douglas-fir (Pseudotsuga menziesii) accounting for 6%, and the rest made up of eucalypts and other species.